10 Ingenious Ways to Test Your Startup Idea Before Launching: Because You Can’t Just Ask Your Mom!

 Past Silicon Valley: Launching Like a Pro

-So how can you avoid being the startup equivalent of confused party-goers in a pool of tech enthusiasts although virtuoso the launch?
+So how can you avoid being the startup equivalent of confused party-goers in a pool of tech enthusiasts while mastering the launch?
 Here’s how:

 Understand your audience

-Whether trying to get grandma onboard the Bitcoin wagon or fixing your startup’s direction, analyzing your audience is as necessary as having an sensational invention idea…
+Whether trying to get grandma onboard the Bitcoin wagon or fixing your startup’s direction, understanding your audience is as necessary as having an sensational invention idea…

 nullTest your product